 The Board may amend its rules, including such time limits as may be required, to give proper effect to the hearing of an appeal.

 Any Party may apply, at any time, for advice and direction as to how to proceed.

 A Notice of Appeal must contain the following information:

-- the provision of the Environmental Protection and Enhancement Act or Water Act or Climate Change and Emissions Management Act or Government Organization Act under which the Notice of Appeal is submitted;
+- the provision of the Environmental Protection and Enhancement Act or Water Act or Emissions Management and Climate Resilience Act or Government Organization Act under which the Notice of Appeal is submitted;

 - the name and title of the person whose decision is the subject of the Notice of Appeal and the details of the decision objected to;

 - the grounds of appeal including the reasons why the Appellant objects to the decision appealed;

 - a description of the relief requested by the person objecting;

 - the signature of the person objecting, or the person's agent; and